The ketogenic diet recommends keeping fruit intake to a minimum.

 What are Olives?

-Olives are a small fruit that grows on olive trees.
+Olives are a small fruit that grows on olive trees and come in several types (both green and black).

 They're from a group of fruit called drupes and are related to cherries, mangos, pistachios, almonds, and peaches.
 Olives have been cultivated by humans for 1000s of years and can be cured in different solutions to give them different tastes.